La dulce enemiga

 La Dulce Enemiga (The Sweet Enemy) is a 1957 Mexican drama film, directed by Tito Davison.
-The film received four nominations and won two Ariel Awards in 1958, for Best Director for Davison and Best Actress for Silvia Pinal.
+The film won two of the four Ariel Awards it was nominated for in 1958, Best Director for Davison and Best Actress for Silvia Pinal.
 The screenplay is adapted by Tulio Demicheli, Ulyses Petit de Murat and Davison from the novel L´ennemie by André-Paul Antoine.